Rishit-dagli/Rishit-dagli.github.io/_posts/2023-01-20-domain-generalization-using-causal-matching.md

 Found this work by Jiles et al. [^jiles2022re] that showed some disrepancies in evaluation.

-### Soundness

-4 excellent

-### Contribution

-4 excellent

-### Overall

-7: Accept: Technically solid paper, with high impact on at least one sub-area of AI or moderate-to-high impact on more than one area of AI, with good-to-excellent evaluation, resources, reproducibility, and no unaddressed ethical considerations.\

-### Confidence

-4: You are confident in your assessment, but not absolutely certain.
-It is unlikely, but not impossible, that you did not understand some parts of the submission or that you are unfamiliar with some pieces of related work.

 ## References

 [^review]: Mahajan, Divyat, Shruti Tople, and Amit Sharma.
 "Domain generalization using causal matching."
 International Conference on Machine Learning.
 PMLR, 2021.